 - Nicholas Sparks is a fourth-year studying History and Political Philosophy, Policy, and Law.
 He is also an intern with the Presidential Recordings Program, focusing primarily on recordings of Presidents Johnson and Nixon.

-Applications for the 2013-2014 school year will be posted in the spring.
+Application for the 2013-2014 school year are no longer being accepted.
 Please contact Juliana Bush with any questions about the program.

 The Miller Center Undergraduate Research Award

 The Miller Center Undergraduate Research Award will provide $4,000 to an undergraduate student and $1,000 to his or her faculty advisor (typically a scholar from the Miller Center's Academic, Public, or Policy Programs) for completion of a major research project.
 For more detailed information, please download the Miller Center Undergraduate Award Student Information Sheet.
 The application for the 2013-14 Award can be found here.
 For more information, or if you have any questions, please contact firstname.lastname@example.org.

 - Gabrielle Plotkin, 2009-10 recipient